- Common Questions

-In an app or module project, the file
+In an app or module project,

 What if I don’t migrate my app or module to AndroidX?

-Your app may continue to work.
+Your app might continue to work.
 However, combining AndroidX and Support artifacts is generally not recommended because it can result in dependency conflicts or other kind of Gradle failures.
 As a result, as more plugins migrate to AndroidX, plugins depending on Android core libraries are likely to cause build failures.